vivliostyle/vfm/docs/vfm.md

   - e.g., the section starting with `### Heading 3` can end with `###`.
 - Do not sectionize if parent is `blockquote`.
 - Set the `levelN` class in the section to match the heading depth.
-- Copy the value of the `id` attribute of the heading to the `aria-labelledby` attribute of the section. (**Deprecated**: See https://github.com/vivliostyle/vfm/issues/190)

 **VFM**